HOME-LIFE

 9. Clean Out The Clutter and Organize The Home

 An organized home can make life much less chaotic.
-When everything has its place, it is easier to navigate and find things, saving you time and frustration.
+When everything has its place, navigating and finding things is easier, saving you time and frustration.
 Go through your kids' wardrobes, throw out or donate old clothes, sort out desks and play areas, etc.

-Have a space where backpacks, hats, raincoats, boots, and sports equipment are stored to grab on your way out quickly.
+Have a space where backpacks, hats, raincoats, boots, and sports equipment are stored so they can be quickly grabbed on your way out.
 Keep a file for vaccination records, report cards, contractual agreements, and important documents.

 BE PREPARED